AhmedMourad0/no-copy/README.md

   ```
   java.lang.IllegalStateException: Recursive call in a lazy value under LockBasedStorageManager@38d56162 (TopDownAnalyzer for JVM)
   ```
-  this's due to the current limitations of the compiler plugins api that causes these plugins to call each other recursively, [upvote](https://youtrack.jetbrains.com/issue/KT-39491).
+  this's due to the current limitations of the compiler plugins API that causes these plugins to call each other recursively, [upvote](https://youtrack.jetbrains.com/issue/KT-39491).

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable,